quintans/goSQL/README.md

 }
 ```

 > The struct does not represent any table.

-The following query gets the name of the publisher and the sum of the prices of books for each publisher (using a subquery to sum), building the result as a slice of `Sale`.
+The following query gets the name of the publisher and the sum of the prices of books for each publisher (using a subquery to sum), building the result as a slice of `Dto`.

 ```go
 subquery := store.Query(BOOK).Alias("b").